 Venezuela's Deputy Minister Arturo Gil Visits Cape Town To Advance Energy Ties

-The visit builds on an MoU signed between Venezuelan petroleum authorities and the African Energy Chamber in February 2026, representing the next step in this collaborative initiative

-CAPE TOWN, South Africa – Following the historic visit by the African Energy Chamber (AEC) to Venezuela in February 2026, Venezuela responded by sending its deputy minister of artificial intelligence and productive efficiency on hydrocarbons, Arturo Gil, to South Africa to advance energy ties.
+Following the historic visit by the African Energy Chamber (AEC) ( ) to Venezuela in February 2026, Venezuela responded by sending its Deputy Minister of Artificial Intelligence and Productive Efficiency on Hydrocarbons Arturo Gil to South Africa to advance energy ties.

-The Venezuelan delegation emphasised the importance of building long-term technical partnerships, noting that structured training programs would allow African professionals to gain hands-on expertise while fostering deeper institutional cooperation between Africa and Venezuela.
+The Venezuelan delegation emphasized the importance of building long-term technical partnerships, noting that structured training programs would allow African professionals to gain hands-on expertise while fostering deeper institutional cooperation between Africa and Venezuela.

-“We believe it would be valuable to organise a working visit to South Africa and bring a Venezuelan delegation to explore cooperation and investment opportunities,” stated deputy minister Gil.
+“We believe it would be valuable to organize a working visit to South Africa and bring a Venezuelan delegation to explore cooperation and investment opportunities,” stated Deputy Minister Gil.

 The meeting also examined how Africa can benefit from Venezuela's more than 100 years of oil and gas production experience.
 Ayuk highlighted geological similarities between Venezuela and key African producing countries such as Namibia and Angola, suggesting that knowledge exchange on basin geology and data interpretation could accelerate exploration and production across both regions.